kjosib/booze-tools/README.md

 Full documentation is at [the wiki page](https://github.com/kjosib/booze-tools/wiki).
 A worked example is in [/example/json.py](https://github.com/kjosib/booze-tools/tree/master/example/json.py).

+The `dev` branch currently has two major focuses: proper packaging for distribution on PYPI, and the MacroParse module.

 # Priorities?
 * These operate within a Python environment.
 * They have some features not found in other such tools.